Seogchan Kang, Ph.D.

 • Improve the efficacy and reliability of biocontrol via an enhanced understanding of soil chemical ecology underlying plant-microbe and microbe-microbe interactions

-• Understand the molecular, cellular, and evolutionary mechanisms of fungi;
+• Understand the molecular, cellular, and evolutionary mechanisms of fungal pathogenesis;

 • Facilitate community research and problem-solving by developing experimental tools and online resources.